Inflectra/spira-documentation/docs/Spira-User-Manual/Application-Wide.md

 - risks
 - tasks
 - test cases
+- test sets

 The artifacts will be exported from the current product to the destination product.
 Any file attachments will also be copied to the destination product.
 If the destination product uses the same product template then standard and custom fields will be copied over in full - but this will not necessarily be possible if the destination product uses a different product template (the system will try and match up fields as best it can).

+**Note**:

-*Note: when exporting a requirement that has children, the requirement itself and all of its children are exported to the destination product.*
+- when exporting a requirement that has children, the requirement itself and all of its children are exported to the destination product.
+- The artifact's embedded images are part of the source product.
+When the artifact (except for test sets) is being moved to another product, the embedded images are still a part of the source product (while attachments being exported together with artifact).
+There are two solutions:

+   - Give the user access to source product, artifact has been moved from (even read-only to documents artifact)
+   - Re-attach the images so these can be copied over to the destination product and become a part of it

 To export one or more of a particular artifact: